redsolution/django-tinymce-attachment/README.rst

 Changelog:
 ----------

+* 0.5.0 - Image and file title of any size
 * 0.4.1 - ``get_image_groups`` tag returns a sorted dict
 * 0.4.0 - Grouping images by new "group" field enabled.
 * 0.3.0 - Ordering by new "position" field enabled.